AdaCore/gnatstudio/docs/tutorial/building.rst

 modified files, and start a build.
 This behavior (automatic saving of files before building) can be configured in the preferences dialog.

-If you look at the bottom right of the GPS window, you will notice that a progress bar has appeared, displaying the current number of files compiled, and the number of remaining files.
+If you look to the right of the toolbar in the GPS window, next to the omni-search entry, you will notice that a progress bar has appeared, displaying the current number of files compiled, and the number of remaining files.
 This progress bar disappears when the build is finished.

 This should now report a successful build.